Genealogy Images of History

 FRIENDS OF WIGHT - 1934 - American Painter written about in article entitled A Frescoed Tower Clangs Shut Amid Gasps which explains that three militant Public Works of Art Project had painted Revolutionary scenes in the Coit Memorial on San Francisco's Telegraph Hill consisting of Communist emblems and insignia as saved from this old American News Magazine.

-FRIENDSHIP AIRPLANE * First plane to carry a woman over the Atlantic of EARHART *, Amelia - 1928 - Feature Article - "A Woman Hops The Atlantic" - Feature Article - National American Magazine.
+FRIENDSHIP * First plane to carry a woman over the Atlantic of EARHART *, Amelia - 1928 - Feature Article - "A Woman Hops The Atlantic" - Feature Article - National American Magazine.

 FRIER, U.S.A., Lieutenant, Commander, Wilmington, Delaware -(American Guard Schoolboy Soldier Training, Munsey's Magazine, 1896)